This blog may contain affiliate links. Read our disclosure policy for more info.

 Since the Sea to Sky Gondola is SO close to Squamish, it’s worth grabbing a hotel here to stay a night or two.
 Then you can check out more of the best activities around Squamish!

 Just outside downtown Squamish is the 3-star Sandman Hotel and Suites which offers spacious rooms, a gym, and a swimming pool.
-Breakfast is available at the hotel, but there’s no restaurant to enjoy lunch or dinner.
-This hotel is also pet-friendly.
-Rooms here start from $175 CAD per night.
+The staff here are lovely, and breakfast is available at the hotel too, plus all the rooms have their own kitchenette.
+This hotel is also pet-friendly!

 At the top end of your budget is the Executive Suites Hotel and Resort which has lovely mountain views and a large outdoor swimming pool.
 The rooms here are luxurious and spacious and come with a basic kitchen.
-Worth noting it’s a 5-minute drive into downtown Squamish.
-A studio here starts from $210 CAD per night.
+It’s a 5-minute drive into downtown Squamish, so it’s nice and easy to get into town for a meal or just to explore!

 Renting a Car in British Columbia